nicolasfauchereau/clidesc/docs/install.md

 `psycopg2` can be installed in two ways:

-1. The recommended way:

-We make use of [Dan Blanchard](http://dan-blanchard.github.io/)'s channel for psycopg2
+1. We can make use of [Dan Blanchard](http://dan-blanchard.github.io/)'s channel for psycopg2

     $ conda install -c https://conda.binstar.org/dan_blanchard psycopg2

 2. Installing from sources:

-If you want to install from sources, the psycopg2 archive (tar.gz) needs to be downloaded from [The psycopg download page](http://initd.org/psycopg/download/)
+If the above method fails, you need to install from sources, the psycopg2 archive (tar.gz) needs to be downloaded from [The psycopg download page](http://initd.org/psycopg/download/)

-Once downloaded, cd where you downloaded the psycopg2-2.5.2.tar.gz archive and enter:
+Once downloaded, cd where you downloaded the psycopg2 archive and enter:

-    $ tar –zxvf psycopg2-2.5.2.tar.gz
+    $ tar –zxvf psycopg2-2.5.2.tar.gz (*! your version numbers might differ*)

 then: